-Amid the reorganization of Federal divisions and departments following the Civil War, Canby commanded the Department of the Gulf from June 3 to July 17, 1865, the Department of Louisiana and Texas from July 17 to August 5, 1865, the Department of Louisiana, August 5, 1865 to May 27, 1866, and the Department of Washington from August 13, 1866 to August 26, 1867.
-On July 28, 1866, the War Department promoted Canby to brigadier-general in the regular army.
-Approximately one month later, on September 1, 1866, he mustered out of volunteer service but continued his career in the U.S. Army.
+Amid the reorganization of federal divisions and departments following the Civil War, Canby commanded the Department of the Gulf from June 3 to July 17, 1865, the Department of Louisiana and Texas from July 17 to August 5, 1865, the Department of Louisiana, August 5, 1865 to May 27, 1866, and the Department of Washington from August 13, 1866 to August 26, 1867.
+On July 28, 1866, the War Department promoted Canby to brigadier general in the regular army.
+Almost one month later, on September 1, 1866, he mustered out of volunteer service but continued his career in the U.S. Army.

 For the next three years, Canby served in various administrative capacities.
 In August 1870, the War Department dispatched Canby to the West Coast and placed him in command of the Department of Columbia until January 1873.
 On April 11, 1873, Canby assumed command of the Division of the Pacific.